carnival-time/carnival-time/README.md

 ✦ If I don't reply, I'm most likely offtab!
 Please just drop me a whisper and/or sit in front of me if you'd like to talk.
 I check back in fairly often but may forget at times. \
 ✦ Kisses and cuddles from us are NEVER romantic.
 I'm a very big enjoyer of platonic affection, but please do tell me if it's uncomfortable! \
 ✦ Feel free to just shorten calling my name Kin, call me Lumu if that's easier to remember \
-✦ Just dont be weird or something and we're fine \
+✦ Just dont be creepy or something and we're fine \
-✦ We don't do RP on the game \
+✦ We don't do serious RP on the game, but we Will commit to the character bit as desired \
 ✦ We freely hide people, no DNI list other than the basic shit and stuff below \
-✦ If you still actively engage with Harry Potter or JKR, as such we request no cosplays or fans of it interact.
-Introjects are completely ok \
+✦ If you still actively engage with Harry Potter or JKR, we request no cosplays or fans of it interact.
+System introjects/fictives are completely ok \
 ✦ Don't bring syscourse to us we don't care \

   ┏━━━━━━━━━━━༻❁༺━━━━━━━━━━━┓ \